dungthtd9126/write-up-task-CLB/task6/stegpng/debug/README.md

 ### Reverse shell
 As usual, We use execve(/bin/sh, 0, 0) to get normal shell.
 But in this challenge, it is a bit different.
 The challenge acts as a virtual web.
 It only receive our upload file then <b> read </b> it in <b> sub-process </b>

-In other words, we just upload our virus file on the server and <b> leave instantly </b>.
+In other words, we just upload our payload file on the server and <b> leave instantly </b>.
 The server reads it alone without interact with us (only gives the result).
 So if I use the normal method, I'll fail to win

 The best method is using reverse shell:
 - Make the server's sub-process connects and gives shell in my local host server by its choice (controlled by us)